Gautham-Raju/Dino/README.md

 ## 🚀 What it Does

-My version of the Chrome Dino Game is nearly identical to the original, with an accurate physics model, infinite scroll, and a saved high score.
+My version of the Chrome Dino Game is nearly identical to the original, with an accurate physics model, infinite scroll, soundfx, and a saved high score.
 I then modified it with a neural network that learns to play the game over time and consistently got better.

 ## 💎 How I built it